appliedblockchain/ab-website/_posts/2022-08-11-the-around-the-coin-podcast .md

 ---
 layout: post
-title: 'the Around The Coin Podcast with our CEO Adi Ben-Ari'
+title: 'The Around The Coin Podcast with our CEO Adi Ben-Ari'
 image: around-coin-podcast
 category: videos
 social: video